RutviShukla/Signify/HOW_IT_WORKS.md

-# How Deaflix Works - Technical Explanation
+# How Signify Works - Technical Explanation

 ## Overview

-Deaflix extracts captions from videos in **real-time** and matches them to ASL videos.
+Signify extracts captions from videos in **real-time** and matches them to ASL videos.
 Here's how it works:

 ## Caption Extraction Flow